Food desert: Crime and safety

 Crime can serve as both a cause and effect of the development of food deserts in urban areas.
 Theft in stores can lead to increased prices for food, which can lead to more theft in a vicious cycle.

 While violent and property crime are not always statistically linked to food deserts, studies have found that in neighborhoods with higher Black populations, the connection becomes stronger.
 Possible explanations may include historical withdrawal, white flight, and limited mobility options for the Black community.

 Additional factors may include how different stores welcome different groups of people and nearness to liquor stores.
 Residents in a 2010 Chicago survey complained that in-store issues like poor upkeep and customer service were also impediments.
 Safety can also be an issue for those in high-crime areas, especially if they must walk while carrying food and maybe also with a child or children.

-Media reports following the George Floyd protests in 2020 linked worsening food desert conditions to shoplifting and looting in neighborhoods in the U.S. cities of Chicago, Minneapolis, Philadelphia, and Seattle.
-Despite corporations such as Target, CVS, and Walgreens publicly suggesting that retail theft was the major reason for store closures, shoplifting decreased in 17 of 24 major U.S. cities that consistently reported shoplifting data from 2018 to 2023.
-The National Retail Federation (NRF) claimed in a 2023 report that "organized retail crime" accounted for nearly half of all inventory losses reported by retailers in 2021; the NRF later retracted the estimate due to faulty data after multiple media outlets had reported on the claim.
-NRF data indicates that external theft consistently accounted for around 36% of lost inventory per year between 2015 and 2023.
+Media reports following the 2020 Black Lives Matter protests and related criminal justice reforms in the United States have often cited shoplifting and violence when reporting on the closure of urban grocery stores, while omitting more significant factors such as market demand, lower sales volumes, and industry consolidation.
+Financial reports to investors seldom mention theft as a cause of store closures.
+Despite corporations such as Target, CVS, and Walgreens publicly suggesting that shoplifting was the major reason for store closures, retail theft decreased in 17 of 24 major U.S. cities that consistently reported data from 2018 to 2023.
+The National Retail Federation (NRF) claimed in a 2023 report that "organized retail crime" accounted for nearly half of all reported inventory losses in 2021; the estimate was later retracted due to faulty data.